Slow Cooking School in Umbria, Possibly My Best Day Ever!

 Here are a few things to keep in mind:

-- In this area of Italy, the main highways are very good, mostly four-lane.
+In this area of Italy, the main highways are very good, mostly four-lane.
 However, once you leave the Autostrada, the roads become narrow and curvy.
-We prefered to do most of our driving during the day.
+We preferred to do most of our driving during the day.

 Rome and Florence

 If you plan to travel to Rome or Florence while staying at Il Fontanaro, they are both about 1.5 hours away by train and your fare will range from €10-€68, depending on your desired accommodations.